Research Partnership Awards

 working in a science laboratory in some capacity

-Fall: 5 p.m. on the first Friday in
+Fall Grants: 5 p.m. on the Friday after Spring Break.

 These awards are for freshmen and sophomore students.
 Awards will be